tybro0103/jWindowCrop/README.markdown

 Advanced
 ========
 The structure for this plugin comes from http://starter.pixelgraphics.us/.
-An object is created for each dom element this is initialized on.
-A reverse refernce to that object can be accessed like so:
+An object is created for each dom element jWindowCrop is initialized on.
+A reverse reference to that object can be accessed like so:

 	var jwc = $('img#beach').getjWindowCrop();